msutt981/Lab-Attendance-Sign-in-Program/README.md

 - [x] add personal pin to Login class
 - [ ] setup auto save to log.json
 - [ ] make gui
+- [x] make signout check against sign-in (last instance) and verify the same pid was used